 Some parents want to know if they can eat between contractions.
 The answer is yes!
 Women absolutely benefit from eating and drinking throughout labor.
 (SOURCE)

 During a contraction it can be difficult to chew and swallow food, so it’s best to wait to eat between contractions.
-Light foods like fruit, granola bars, and soups are some good foods to eat during labor.
+Light foods like fruit salad, granola bars, and soups are some good foods to eat during labor.

 Just remember, pick foods that wouldn’t be totally awful to throw back up later in labor (like hot wings… do not eat hot wings in early labor lol).
 Throwing up during labor can be pretty normal!